vert-x3/vertx-web-site/BLOG.md

 First, fork the https://github.com/vert-x3/vertx-web-site project in order to create a pull request with your content.

-**IMPORTANT**: The blog is only available in the `web-site-3.0.0` branch.

-Once forked, create a new branch from the `web-site-3.0.0` branch.
+Once forked, create a new branch from the `master` branch.
 Create a markdown document in `src/site/blog/posts`.
 The file must use the `.md` extension.

 The post must starts with some metadata contained in a _header_ part: